 When you have Wilson disease, your liver stops working normally.
 Instead of getting rid of copper, your liver starts storing it.
 Over time, there is too much copper for your liver to hold.
 The extra copper gets into your bloodstream.
 It collects in other organs as well as in your eyes and brain.

 This can damage your organs.
 Over time, it can be life-threatening if not treated.

 What causes Wilson disease?

 Wilson disease is caused by an inherited change or abnormality (mutation) in the ATP7B gene.
-It is an autosomal recessive disorder.
-This means that both parents must pass on the same abnormal gene to the child.
+It's an autosomal recessive disorder.
+This means that both parents must pass on a nonworking copy of the gene to the child.
 Parents may show no signs of the disease.

 What are the symptoms of Wilson disease?

 When you have Wilson disease, copper buildup begins when you are born, although it can take years or even decades for symptoms to appear.
 Symptoms can start at any age, but in most cases, they start between ages 5 and 35.

 The symptoms of Wilson disease vary depending on the organs that are affected.

 One common symptom associated with Wilson disease is having brown rings around the iris (colored part) of the eyes (called Kayser-Fleischer rings).
 They are seen only on the eye exam.
 Copper buildup causes the rings.
 The rings don't cause vision problems.